Akshay-Bhalala/material-datatables/README.md

 ## 🎨 Customization
 - **Styling:**
-  - The table uses a CSS module (`MuiDataTable.module.css`) for all layout and visual styles.
+  - The table uses a CSS module (`MuiDataTable.module.css`) for all layout and visual styles, including the card, toolbar, table, and pagination.
   - You can override styles by providing your own CSS module or by using the `className`, `sx`, or `themeOverrides` props.
-  - The default look is a dark background with a light, rounded table and modern controls.
+  - The default look is a dark background with a large, white, rounded card and a modern, MUI-like toolbar and table.
 - **Toolbar:** Add custom actions, search, and download.
+All controls are aligned and visually separated for clarity.
 - **Columns:** Use `renderCell` for custom cell rendering.
 - **Accessibility:** ARIA attributes included by default.